Spectral decomposition of atomic structures in heterogeneous cryo-EM

 \subsection{Our contribution}

-In this work, we propose a variant of the method introduced in \cite{moscovich2020cryo} to address the problem of recovering the three-dimensional structure in a heterogeneous cryo-EM dataset.
-The main difference with respect to \cite{moscovich2020cryo} is that, instead of estimating a volumetric representation of the molecular structure, we rather aim at recovering the atomic model corresponding to each conformation, i.e. the three-dimensional configuration of the atoms conforming the macromolecule.
-In order to apply our method we need to make two important assumptions concerning the prior knowledge about the molecular structure: \begin{enumerate} \item We consider that the molecular structure is composed by a fixed number of atoms forming a chain, or discrete curve, in which the distance between adjacent atoms is constant. \item We assume that we have access to the atomic model of the macromolecule corresponding to a specific conformation. \end{enumerate}
+In this work, we propose a variant of the method introduced in \cite{moscovich2020cryo} to address the problem of recovering the 3D structure in a heterogeneous cryo-EM dataset.
+The main difference with respect to \cite{moscovich2020cryo} is that, instead of estimating a volumetric representation of the macromolecule, we rather aim at recovering the atomic model corresponding to each conformation, i.e. the 3D configuration of the atoms.
+In order to apply our method we need to make two important assumptions concerning the prior knowledge about the structure of the macromolecule: \begin{enumerate} \item We consider that the backbone of the macromolecule is composed by a fixed number of atoms forming a chain, or discrete curve, in which the distance between adjacent atoms is constant. \item We assume that we have access to the atomic model of the macromolecule corresponding to a specific conformation. \end{enumerate}

-Regarding the first assumption, although most of the macromolecules have more complex structures, many of them, as for instance proteins, can be approximated by means of a discrete curve determining only the positions of the C-$\alpha$ atoms (see Remark \ref{rmk: on the chain molecular structure}).
+Regarding the first assumption, although most of the macromolecules have more complex structures, many of them, as for instance proteins, can be approximated by means of the so-called backbone, a discrete curve determining the positions of the C-$\alpha$ atoms (see Remark \ref{rmk: on the chain molecular structure}).
 As for the second assumption, the atomic model for many macromolecules is available in existent databases.
 For the particular case of proteins, the recently developed deep learning based approach AlphaFold \cite{jumper2021highly, tunyasuvunakool2021highly, varadi2022alphafold} can provide highly accurate predictions of the 3D structure of proteins from their primary sequence (sequence of amino-acids).
 However, the structures in the databases typically contain the information regarding the macromolecule in a single conformation.
 In this work, our goal is, indeed, to use the cryo-EM data to estimate the deformation of the atomic model in each particle of the molecular sample with respect to the known conformation (see Figure \ref{fig: atomic model pred intro}).